mailjet/wordpress-mailjet-plugin-apiv3/README.md

 2. Go to Extensions > Add and send `mailjet-for-wordpress.zip`.
 3. Activate the Mailjet extension through the 'Plugins' menu in WordPress.

 You must have cURL extension enabled.
+PHP 5.3 or later version is required.

 ## Frequently Asked Questions